 With a lean team that is discovering who they are, (not unlike children learning through play) Play Street Museum had frankensteined their ecosystem together.
 With visions of consistency, we workshopped to unpack their ecosystem and define the desired flows and experiences.

-Every workshop unveiled a new business practice that one of the ~50 franchises was performing, opening the conversation of flexibility vs consolidation at every turn.
+Every workshop unveiled a new business practice that one of the ~50 franchises was performing differently, opening the conversation of flexibility vs consolidation at every turn.

-Outdated and confusing verbiage was often discovered, as is common with complex legacy systems.
-It sparked conversations about who PSM is a brand and what messages need to take priority.
+Outdated and confusing verbiage was discovered, as is common with complex legacy systems.
+It sparked conversations about who PSM is as a brand and what messages need to take priority.

 MVP and Roadmap definition and planning was at the forefront of every workshop as well.
-A tight grasp on necessity vs nice-to-have was required to avoid the project bloated out of reach.
+A tight grasp on necessities vs nice-to-haves was required to avoid the project bloating out of reach.

 Design & Deliver